kirk-allen-ryan/Enterprise_Quality_Spackle/README.md

 * **Staff Accountability:** By putting the data directly in the hands of the therapists, the "singles" were handled daily, keeping the billing queues clean.
 * **Sustainability:** The process is now decentralized and resilient, no longer relying on a single "expert" to interpret the Kraken.

+## 🛠️ Case Study: The 'Hidden' Swiss Army Knife
+**Stop Buying Licenses for Single-Use Tools When You Already Own the Solution**

+Modern enterprises are often "Tool Rich but Solution Poor."
+Many organizations pay for expensive, single-use software licenses to bridge operational gaps that their existing desktop tools could already handle—if they had someone with the creativity to connect them.

+* **The Problem:** Teams often advocate for $50k+/year "middleware" or "project management" subscriptions just to get two different data sources to talk to one another.
+* **The Reality:** 99% of today's enterprise employees already have a world-class development environment sitting on their taskbar.
+* **The 'Spackle' Approach:** I specialize in identifying "licensing gaps."
+Instead of adding another line item to the IT budget, I leverage ubiquitous tools—**VBA, Power Query, SQL, Python**—to build custom, zero-marginal-cost solutions that live where the staff already works.
+I use no-cost, open-source tools, and open-source computing resources when I need a bigger hammer!
+(My current organization spent a grand total of $0 on software for any of the projects featured in my Git)

+> **The Value Proposition:** I don't just solve technical problems; I solve **budgetary** ones.
+I make the tools you are *already paying for* work harder, ensuring your tech stack is lean, integrated, and high-ROI.